We use interdisciplinary approaches to enhance health and prevent disease in humans, animals, and the environment.

 Healthy Family Connecticut

 Interested in more nutrition information for you and your family?
-The Healthy Family Connecticut website from the UConn Department of Allied Health Sciences offers many science-based and nutrition resources for you and your family to stay healthy that are offered in both English and Spanish.
-Resources are offered for Parents of Toddlers, Preschool Aged Children, Middle-School Aged Children, and more.
+The Healthy Family Connecticut website from the UConn Department of Allied Health Sciences offers many fact-based and nutrition resources for you and your family to stay healthy that are offered in both English and Spanish.
+Resources are offered for adults, parents of kids under five, tweens and teens.

 A healthy home supports the health and safety of the people who live there.
 UConn Extension has an educational series of workshops and information on how to make your home a healthy place to be.
 Your health is affected by the health of your home.
 Learn about indoor air quality, asthma and allergies, lead poisoning prevention, carbon monoxide, residential drinking water, mold and moisture, household products, safe and green cleaning, pest control, and home safety.